 To access our 2014 Spring/Summer Program Catalog, click here.All events are

 - Open to everyone

 - Held in the Main Library, unless noted otherwise

 Programs are made possible by the Friends of the Jewish Community Library.
 The Jewish Community Library is a member of the Jewish Book Network, coordinated by the Jewish Book Council.

-FACING EAST: A JEWISH ORIENTATION
+EXHIBITION: FACING EAST: A JEWISH ORIENTATION